h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

    + Runs under UNIX CLI in the cron of the Asterisk Server
    + Requires perl (Net::FTP and Net::Ping optional if FTPing to archive server)

- - AST_SERVER_conf.pl - file where you define your variables for the server apps
-   + Must be present in the /home/cron/ directory

  - AST_manager_listen.pl - listener for the Asterisk Central Queue System (ACQS)
-   + Must be present in the /home/cron/ directory
+   + Must be present in the astguiclient directory
    + Requires Net::Telnet, Net::MySQL and Time::HiRes perl Modules

  - AST_manager_send.pl - send-spawn for the ACQS
-   + Must be present in the /home/cron/ directory
+   + Must be present in the astguiclient directory
    + Requires Net::Telnet, Net::MySQL and Time::HiRes perl Modules

  - AST_send_action_child.pl - blind-send for the ACQS
-   + Must be present in the /home/cron/ directory
+   + Must be present in the astguiclient directory
    + Requires Net::Telnet, Net::MySQL perl Modules

  - ADMIN_keepalive_AST_send_listen.pl - checks to see that ACQS is running
    + Must put entry for this script in the cron as "* * * * * /path/to/script"

- - ADMIN_keepalive_send_listen.at - used for batch restarts of ACQS in seconds

  - AST_manager_kill_hung_congested.pl - kills CONGEST Local/ channels
    + To be used with VICIDIAL
    + Must put entry for this script in the cron as "* * * * * /path/to/script"

  - ADMIN_listener_restart.pl - automatically restart ACQS
-   + Assumes installation in /home/cron/
+   + Assumes installation in astguiclient

  - ADMIN_restart_roll_logs.pl - rolls logs over datestamp upon restart
    + put this script in your machine's startup routine